Gambling And Good Intentions

 All those good gambling

-intentions like: I'm not going to be greedy today because when I get
+intentions like: I'm not going to be greedy today because when

-greedy I lose.
-Greed is one of the greatest jeopardy factors that
+Greed is one of the greatest

-will bring you undone in the blink of an eye.
-You can make $100 if
+jeopardy factors that will bring you undone in the blink of an eye.

 you start with $1000.
-It is very difficult and generally against the

-run of things to start with $100 and turn it in to $1000.
-I often
+and generally against the run of things to start with $100 and turn

-on the latter to feed myself I would long ago have become anorexic.
+to feed myself I would long ago have become anorexic.

 When the greed takes